 The Institution of Civil Engineers supports the Modern Slavery Act and opposes modern slavery and human trafficking.
 It is committed to ensuring that such practices have no place within its supply chain or other activities.

-The ICE is a professional membership body and registered charity for civil engineers.
-At 31 December 2019 membership stood at just over 95,000.
+The ICE Group is a professional membership body and registered charity for civil engineers.
+At 31 December 2022 membership stood at 95,460.
 The ICE was established by Royal Charter and is a registered charity in England and Wales and in Scotland.
 It supports its members and its charitable activities through an extensive network of regional offices, branches, partnerships and agreements of co-operation.

-In common with many charities it has a trading subsidiary Thomas Telford Ltd which operates in the fields of publishing, training, recruitment and venue management and hospitality.
+In common with many charities, the ICE Group has a trading subsidiary Thomas Telford Ltd which operates in the fields of publishing, NEC, venue commercial events management/hospitality, training and recruitment.
 ICE also owns the entire share capital of The Institution of Civil Engineers (Hong Kong) Ltd. ICE has a branch in Dubai and Thomas Telford Limited has a branch in Hong Kong.

-Across our group we have over 300 employees in the United Kingdom, Hong Kong and Dubai.
+Across our group we have over 330 employees, based in the United Kingdom, Hong Kong and Dubai.

-Our supply chains include IT services, publishing and printing services, catering staff and supplies, travel and accommodation, training providers and consultants, building maintenance, professional services, and marketing and PR services.
+Our supply chains include IT services, publishing and printing services, catering staff and supplies, travel and accommodation, training providers and consultants, building maintenance & cleaning, professional services, marketing and PR services.

-The group spends a significant amount of travel and accommodation in support of its global activities.
-We have a travel portal from one consolidator through which most of the travel is booked.
-We obtained and reviewed their modern slavery policy and sought reassurance around their procedures to ensure that hotels offered through the site were held accountable for their practices around staffing and their supply chain.
+Post-Covid lockdown restrictions, board, committee and staff members continue to work on a hybrid/flexible basis.
+Travel and accommodation costs are kept at modest levels, by running various meetings and events on a virtual basis.
+We have a travel portal from one consolidator, through which most of the travel is booked.
+We have obtained and reviewed their modern slavery policy and sought reassurance around their procedures, to ensure that hotels offered through the site were held accountable for their practices around staffing and their supply chain.

-Our whistleblowing policies encourage all staff to report any unethical practices without fear of reprisal.
+Our whistleblowing policies also encourage all staff to report any unethical practices, without fear of reprisal.

 The ICE recognises the need to continually review and assess the risks of slavery or human trafficking.
 We accept that there may be gaps in the visibility of supply chains and limitations in the tools used to identify risks and that addressing these is a complex task.

-ICE will retain focus on the issue of modern slavery and continue its journey to develop an effective framework to eliminate such practices from our supply chain.
+ICE will retain focus on the issue of modern slavery and continue its journey to develop and maintain an effective framework to eliminate such practices from our supply chain.

-This statement constitutes the first annual statement of the ICE in relation to the Modern Slavery Act and relates to the financial year ending 31 December 2019.
-It was approved by the Trustee Board on 24 March 2020.
+The above statement constitutes the fourth annual statement of the ICE in relation to the Modern Slavery Act and relates to the financial year ending 31 December 2022.